MsAtifa/Java-Brickgame/README.md

 **8.checkDestroyedCount:** Verifies if the number of destroyed blocks matches the total number of blocks in the game.
 If true, it indicates the completion of the level, and the nextLevel method is called.

-The **onUpdate** method in the code is vital for handling game visuals and collisions.The functionality within onUpdate has been split into two methods:
+-The **onUpdate** method in the code is vital for handling game visuals and collisions.The functionality within onUpdate has been split into two methods:

 **1.updateLabelsAndShapes Method:** Updates visual elements like score and heart labels, along with the positions of game shapes.
 This method maintains code cleanliness, focusing on high-level visual updates and improving readability.
 **2.handleBallBlockCollisions Method:** Manages collisions between the ball and game blocks, updating scores and handling block visibility.

-The **onPhysicsUpdate** method handles various physics and game state updates.
+-The **onPhysicsUpdate** method handles various physics and game state updates.
 To enhance clarity and maintainability, the logic has been separated into two methods:

 **1.GoldStatus Method:** Manages the gold status of the ball, handling its appearance and duration.
 **2.updateChocos Method:** Specifically handles the update of bonus items (chocos) and their interactions with the break object.